dernae/Employee_Database/README.md

 Question 2 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

     - There are 1,940 qualified, retirement-ready employees at this company.
 There aren't nearly enough of these employees needed to mentor the 90,308 roles that will be needed to fill.
-I recommend expanded the age limitation of the employees that would be qualified by 5 years.
+I recommend expanding the age limitation of the employees that would be qualified, by 5 years.